marcusgia2505/classEx_doc/docs/Organize.rst

 Play and edit games
 ====================

-If you click on the *play game* button, the game is directly started in the lecture mode.
+If you click on the *play game* button, the game starts directly in the lecture mode.

-.. note:: If you click on *play game*, the current game which is running will be stopped and the game you clicked on will be started.
-If you want to switch back to your currently running game instead use the buttons in the top navigation bar to go the lecture mode or click on the button *back to current game* below the navigation bar.
+.. note:: If you click on *play game*, the current game which is running will be stopped, and the game you clicked on will be started.
+If you want to switch back to your currently running game instead, use the buttons in the top navigation bar to go the lecture mode or click on the button *back to current game* below the navigation bar.

 You can directly enter the editing mode by clicking on the *edit game* icon.
 The title of this button changes to *view* if you cannot edit the game.
 This may happen if you are not the owner of the game, but you imported the game (see below).